Mohyoo/Gemini-Py-CLI/README.md

 ----

 ## Features
+* Made primarly for low-spec or slow internet users, including myself (Not yet perfect, but in progress).

+* I respect privacy (because I'm a user like you too), thus I don't hold or manipulate any personal data, even with error log (which can be turned OFF), the program removes file paths and keeps only what is absolutely needed.

-* History can saved locally in many forms, even if the program crashes:
+* History can be saved locally in many forms, even if the program crashes:
 	+ Automatically, save chat history to a json file.
 	+ Automatically, save prompt history to a text file.
 	+ At request, save chat history to a human readable text file.